 My mission is to provide patients and clients with an emotionally safe environment in which they can self-explore, work toward solving their problems and experience a sense of growth.
 I hope to help my patients and clients develop personal, interpersonal, and professional insight, become more self-accepting, and build on their strengths.
 I have a warm and “down to earth” interpersonal style, including genuineness with an ability to challenge when appropriate in a safe and supportive way.

-Stress - While stress is a natural part of life, learning how to manage it can improve your health and well-being.
-I enjoy working with people to help them make concrete changes in their lifestyles as well as learn how to reframe their viewpoints so that they can experience an optimal level of stress that will be motivating but not debilitating.
+Stress: While stress is a natural part of life, learning how to manage it can improve your health and well-being.
+I enjoy working with people to help them make concrete changes in their lifestyles.
+I help people learn how to reframe their viewpoints and clarify their values, leading to improved balance and the ability to manage their level of stress so that it will be motivating but not debilitating.

-LGBT - Recent years have brought more acceptance and affirmation of gay, lesbian, bisexual, and transgender people.
+LGBT: Recent years have brought more acceptance of gay, lesbian, bisexual, and transgender people.
 Nonetheless, people sometimes need assistance with their identities and with the coming out and/or transition process.
-I have experience working with clients who are early in their identity development as well as those actively going through the process and those who are already living authentic lives but still need support on their journey.
+I have experience working with clients who are early in their identity development as well as those actively going through the process and those who are already living authentic lives but still suffering at the hands of less accepting others.

-Body Image and Eating Disorders - Unrealistic images put out by the media can create less than favorable feelings for our bodies.
+Body Image: Unrealistic images put out by the media can create less than favorable feelings about our bodies.
 In addition, other more personal experiences can sometimes lead to shame or dissatisfaction with our bodies and difficulty maintaining healthy eating and exercise habits.
-My approach to eating disorders and body image involves acceptance of oneself while also pursuing a healthy lifestyle.
+My approach to body image issues involves acceptance of oneself while also pursuing a healthy lifestyle.
 I seek not to help people lose weight nor accept and live with an unhealthy weight (be it over or under the ideal).
 I want to help people learn how to live healthy lives overall, integrate realistic amounts of exercise in their lives, and then grow to value and be comfortable in the body they have.